open-joinbase/JoinBase/README.md

 JoinBase's community edition is provided under the [Commuity Edition License Agreement](https://joinbase.io/community_license).
 Any people and company can use it free both for non-commercial and commercial purposes (including cloud services).

-The community edition has the same functions as the enterprise edition but without HA(High Availability) support.
+The Community edition has the same functions as the Pro edition but without HA(High Availability) support.
 We crush competitors in the single-node performance, if you don't require 100% HA, the community edition is much enough, even for commercial services.

 ## Release Notes